neuroinformatics-unit/software-skills/_sources/courses/image-analysis-python.md.txt

 # Image Analysis in Python

 ## Overview
-This half day course will introduce the use of Python packages to analyse (numpy, scipy & scikit-image) and visualise (napari) image data.
+This half day course will introduce the use of Python packages to analyse and visualise image data common to neuroscience.

-The aim will be to carry out basic image analysis and visualisation tasks using Python, and create a napari plugin to share the workflow with others.
+## Course Summary:

+- **Interactive workflows in Python:**
+    - IPython for efficient data exploration

+- **Basic image analysis techniques:**
+    - Utilizing NumPy, SciPy, and scikit-image libraries
+    - Visualization and exploration with napari

+- **Processing large datasets effectively:**
+    - Introduction to Dask for parallel computing
+    - Demonstration using BrainSaw data

+- **Tools for processing histology data:**
+    - BrainGlobe and ABBA for image registration and segmentation